MS or PhD in Kinesiology

 All graduate-level applicants must have a minimum 3.0 GPA for the last 60 hours of undergraduate study.
 All prospective doctoral students must have a 3.2 GPA for all prior graduate work.
 No GRE is required.

 - Apply to the TWU Graduate School.
-(See the Graduate School for specific Kinesiology program admission requirements.)
+(See the Graduate School Catalog for admission requirements.)

 - Submit your resume and reference letters (two for the master's program, three for PhD) to the Kinesiology Graduate Coordinator.